What Is the Process to SSH Into an Ubuntu Server in Go

 Conclusion

 By following this guide, you have successfully provisioned an Ubuntu server on AWS using Pulumi in TypeScript and configured it for SSH access.
-Pulumi simplifies the process of managing cloud infrastructure by allowing you to use familiar programming languages and providing a seamless integration with cloud providers like AWS.
+While Pulumi handles the provisioning, you can use Go to establish an SSH connection to the server.
+Pulumi simplifies the process of managing cloud infrastructure by allowing you to use familiar programming languages and providing seamless integration with cloud providers like AWS.
 With this setup, you can easily automate the provisioning and configuration of servers and other cloud resources.

 Full Code Example